Porting Takua Renderer to 64-bit ARM- Part 2

 TSO Memory Ordering on the M1 Processor

 As I covered extensively in my previous post, one major crucial architectural difference between arm64 and x86-64 is in memory ordering: arm64 is a weakly ordered architecture, whereas x86-64 is a strongly ordered architecture [Preshing 2012].
 Any system emulating x86-64 binaries on an arm64 processor needs to overcome this memory ordering difference, which means emulating strong memory ordering on a weak memory architecture.
 Unfortunately, doing this memory ordering emulation in software is extremely difficult and extremely inefficient. since emulating strong memory ordering on a weak memory architecture means providing stronger memory ordering guarantees than the hardware actually provides.
-This memory ordering emulation is widely understood to be one of the main reasons why Microsoft’s x86 emulation mode for Windows on ARM incurs a much higher performance penalty compared with Rosetta 2, even though the two systems have broadly similar architectures [Hickey et al. 2021] at a high level.
+This memory ordering emulation is widely understood to be one of the main reasons why Microsoft’s x86 emulation mode for Windows on Arm incurs a much higher performance penalty compared with Rosetta 2, even though the two systems have broadly similar architectures [Hickey et al. 2021] at a high level.

 Apple’s solution to the difficult problem of emulating strong memory ordering in software was to… just completely bypass the problem altogether.
 Rosetta 2 does nothing whatsoever to emulate strong memory ordering in software; instead, Rosetta 2 provides strong memory ordering through hardware.
 Apple’s M1 processor has an unusual feature for an ARM processor: the M1 processor has optional total store memory ordering (TSO) support!
 By default, the M1 processor only provides the weak memory ordering guarantees that the arm64 architecture specifies, but for x86-64 binaries running under Rosetta 2, the M1 processor is capable of switching to strong memory ordering in hardware on a core-by-core basis.
 This capability is a great example of the type of hardware-software integration that Apple is able to accomplish by owning and building the entire tech stack from the software all the way down to the silicon.